cliffhall/mcp-multicore/docs/brief.md

 - **Generic Proxy classes** for type-safe data handling
 - **Async/await** for all network operations (PureMVC commands work well with promises)
 - **Union types** for message discrimination

-Would you like me to dive deeper into any specific part of this architecture, or shall I create a concrete code structure showing how these pieces fit together?